pengowen123/cmaes/README.md

 # Quick Start

-A LAPACK implementation and Rust 1.57 or later must be installed.
+A LAPACK implementation, FreeType, and Rust 1.57 or later must be installed.

 Add this to your Cargo.toml: